 What is employee empowerment?
-Benefits and tips
+Benefits and strategies

 Motivate employees to bring their best selves to work